 Demolishing arguments of negative self-talk and taking sinful thoughts captive

-We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
+"We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ."

 2 Corinthians 10:5

 I don’t know about you all, but my thoughts, they need to be taken captive sometimes.
 My struggle is in my head.
 I have trained my tongue; I am pretty good about biting it.
 But the words that I work so hard to keep inside, they’re still there.
 They still roll around inside me stirring up a storm of fear, anger, and pain.

-Let me share a couple ways to apply this verse when the arguments and thoughts in our heads need to be demolished or taken captive.
+Let me share a couple of ways to apply this verse when the arguments and thoughts in our heads need to be demolished or taken captive.

 Argument: I am not good enough.

 Set up against the knowledge of God: God will “...equip you with everything good that you may do his will…” (Hebrews 13:21).

 New argument: I am good enough because God has equipped me.
 I can do what He asks of me, not by my strength, but by His.

 Thought: It must be nice to sit down, relax, and watch TV.
-(Lathered with sarcasm as you run around the house doing dishes, moving laundry from the washer to the dryer to baskets, and picking up toys.)
+(Lathered with sarcasm as I run around the house doing dishes, moving laundry from the washer to the dryer to baskets, and picking up toys.)

-But after taking the thought captive and then releasing words obedient to Christ, you just might get some help from a willing husband, which is exactly what you want and need.
+But after taking the thought captive and then releasing words obedient to Christ, I just might get some help from a willing husband, which is exactly what I want and need.